aVISN/CS425_F21/mergenotes/README.md

 - /srv/apps/visn/pages/urls.py

 ### issues:
-1. site no longer being served with nginx/uwsgi at localhost (only accessible with django dev server at localhost:8000)
+~~1. site no longer being served with nginx/uwsgi at localhost (only accessible with django dev server at localhost:8000)~~
+	resolved, I just needed to restart nginx/uwsgi
 2. login form inaccessible, no longer signifies login success or redirects to custom output based on user
 3. logout functionality removed
-4. errors accessing .css resources
+~~4. errors accessing .css resources~~
+	resolved, updated static files config for pages app
 ---
+~~
 - nginx issue: when attempting to access site at localhost with web browser, fails, reports error:
  	```
 	NoReverseMatch at /